-Beginning during the World War I (WWI), large color posters became essential weapons in the propaganda arsenal of all the warring powers.
+During World War I, large color posters first became essential weapons in the propaganda arsenal of all the warring powers.
 Once used to market and advertise products, posters began to serve in support of the war effort.
-The public was encouraged to donate funds for war bonds or join the armed forces, conserve resources, and hate the enemy.
+The public was encouraged to donate funds for war bonds, join the armed forces, conserve resources, and hate the enemy.
 Posters also helped to express and popularize each nation's war aims.

-During World War II, propaganda agencies recruited artists, both from the fine arts and from the more popular illustrated journals, to design posters.
-As one American propaganda official, George Creel, explained: "It was not only that America needed posters, but it needed the best posters ever drawn."1 To reach the millions of immigrants in the United States, Creel's agency—the Committee on Public Information (CPI)—produced in many different languages, including German, Norwegian, Ukrainian, and Russian.
+During World War II, propaganda agencies recruited artists—both from the fine arts and from more popular illustrated journals—to design posters.
+As American propaganda official George Creel explained: "It was not only that America needed posters, but it needed the best posters ever drawn."1 To reach the millions of immigrants in the United States, Creel's agency—the Committee on Public Information (CPI)—produced materials in many different languages, including German, Norwegian, Ukrainian, and Russian.

 Creel and the CPI had learned to appreciate the powerful appeal of the poster.
 Describing his work during WWI, he remarked: "What we wanted—what we had to have—was posters that represented the best work of the best artists—posters into which the masters of the pen and brush had poured heart and soul as well as genius."2